cpawley/HHG2-MSP-Physics/Differentiation.md

 ## Different Notations:

-In many study materials, you will encounter variations of the notations of derivatives.
+In many study materials, you will encounter variations of the notations of **derivatives**.
 These different notations are denoted below, so you can recognise them.

 > **Leibniz’s notation:** dydxordfdx or ddxf for the first derivative of a function y or f dependent    on x.
 The second derivatives are d2ydx2,d2fdx2, d2dx2f and  respectively.